metasikander/www.BitcoinHivemind.com/_posts/2015-12-14-crowdsales.md

 ### Bitcoin Testnet + Lies = ScamCoin

 What is the point of all this?
-Well, there's no need to crowdsale something that will be worth zero, which, so far, includes everything on CoinMarketCap that isn't Bitcoin. ( LiteCoin and DogeCoin may have limited money-laundering and/or entertainment value. )
+Well, there's no need to crowdsale something that will be worth zero, which, so far, includes everything on CoinMarketCap that isn't Bitcoin. ( LiteCoin and DogeCoin [may, temporarily, have limited money-laundering and/or entertainment value](http://www.truthcoin.info/blog/altcoins-are-not-coins/). )

 The thing is, we already have something called Bitcoin Testnet (currently, the second most important blockchain), which lets users screw around and test new features.
 Users can even fork the Testnet and run their own private testnet!
 However, no one expects Testnet-BTC to ever be worth any money (aka, any <b>*favors*</b>).